ljdursi/dursi-blog/_posts/2019-01-19-what-are-national-research-computing-platforms-for-now.md

-cost-effective in bulk; and what was even then the most scarce and valuable resource - the expertise to operate and make effective use of the hardware - actually _grows_, rather than is diminished, by supporting different research problems.
+cost-effective in bulk; and what was even then the most scarce and valuable resource - the expertise to operate and make effective use of the hardware - actually _grows_, rather than is diminished, by being involved in different research problems.
 So quickly individual researcher &ldquo;clusters in a closet&rdquo; gave way to departmental, then institutional, and finally regional or national platforms for computational research and data science support.
 In Canada, the